-NC=normal cognition; MCI=mild cognitive impairment; D=dementia; ND=non-dementia; SN=sensitivity; SP=specificity; NPV=negative predictive value; PPV=positive predictive value; LR=likelihood ratio; NA=not available; IQCODE=Informant Questionnaire on Cognitive Decline in the Elderly; SD=standard deviation test, performed well in detecting MCI.
-All the others to be most accurate were only able to differentiate dementia cases.
+NC=normal cognition; MCI=mild cognitive impairment; D=dementia; ND=non-dementia; SN=sensitivity; SP=specificity; NPV=negative predictive value; PPV=positive predictive value; LR=likelihood ratio; NA=not available; IQCODE=Informant Questionnaire on Cognitive Decline in the Elderly; SD=standard deviation were only able to differentiate dementia cases.
 The accuracies of the questionnaire-based screening tools are presented in Table 5.
-Various The present stu versions of the Informant Questionnaire on Cognitive Decline in the Elderly (IQCODE), along with the Alzheimer's Questionnaire (AZQ) and 14-Question Questionnaire, were included.
+Various The prese versions of the Informant Questionnaire on Cognitive Decline in the Elderly (IQCODE), along with the Alzheimer's Questionnaire (AZQ) and 14-Question Questionnaire, were included.
 IQCODE-32 was found to be most accurate in identifying dementia patients.